-When kept indoors, those rays must be replicated using special full-spectrum UV florescent bulbs.
+When kept indoors, those rays must be replicated using special full spectrum UV florescent bulbs.
 Full spectrum lighting for reptiles offer high UV outputs similar to those found in desert environments.

 The UV florescent bulb should stretch the length of the bearded dragon’s enclosure and be seated in a hood or ballast that is especially designed for reptiles.

 Most UV fluorescent bulbs come in sizes ranging from 18″ to 48″ so choose one that best fits the length of the terrarium.
 The lighting should cover at least 80% of the length of the terrarium.
 You can use multiple bulbs if needed for a long terrarium.
 This ensures that the bearded dragon receives beneficial UV rays no matter where it is in the enclosure.

 It is important that your pet receives at least 10 to 12 hours of exposure to the lighting each day.
 Failure to provide UVA and UVB rays can lead to many health issues including mental problems, loss of appetite, and Metabolic Bone Disease.

 Make sure the bulb you choose offers at least five to seven percent UVA and UVB radiation.

 - UVA radiation helps the bearded dragon to remain healthy, stimulated, and maintain a healthy appetite

 - UVB radiation aids in the bearded dragon’s ability to metabolize vitamin D3 and calcium

 Linear Fluorescent Bulbs

 Do not use ordinary household fluorescent bulbs.
 Household fluorescent bulbs provide good visible light, but do not produce enough UV radiation to sustain a bearded dragon.
 We recommend using fluorescent bulbs with high UV radiation output for a bearded dragon.